Bowls

 As a result, your flat-faced dog eats faster, inhaling air through the mouth as he goes.
 As we discovered when we ranked the best slow-feed dog bowls, this is something you don’t want.

-Inhaling air while eating can lead to dogs suffering from choking, bloat, vomiting or even excessive farting.
+Inhaling air while eating can lead to dogs suffering from choking, bloat, vomiting, or even excessive farting.
+Research has found that some brachycephalic breeds, including bulldog breeds, Pugs, and Boston Terriers, often also have gastrointestinal issues.

 In addition to this, traditional bowls are designed with a longer snout in mind.
 A dog with a longer snout can easily pick up pieces of kibble that rest where the side and bottom of the dog bowl meet.

 When a bowl is full of kibble, flat-faced dogs can make do with a traditional dog bowl by eating from the center.
 Don’t be surprised if they make a mess, though.
-As the food nears the end, however, eating becomes more of a struggle…
+However, as the food nears the end, eating becomes more of a struggle…

 You see, the short snout on flat-faced dogs can make it difficult to get to every last piece of kibble, often making a huge mess in the process.